yehaha9876/gitlab/doc/gitlab-geo/database.md

     connections.
 The certificate can only be replicated by someone with access to the private key, which is **only** present on the primary node.

-1. Configure PostgreSQL to listen on network interfaces on secondary
+1. Configure PostgreSQL to listen on network interfaces to enable PostgreSQL Foreign Data Wrapper (FDW) support on the secondary

-    This step is similar to how we configured the primary instance.
-    We need to enable this, even if using a single node, to enable FDW support.
+    Refer to the [PostgreSQL listen
+    step](database.md#step-1-configure-the-primary-server) above for more
+    detail about selecting the correct IP addresses.

     Edit `/etc/gitlab/gitlab.rb` and add the following, replacing the IP addresses with addresses appropriate to your network configuration: